 Saghmosavank (The “Monastery of Psalms” in Armenian) located in the Aragatsotn Province of Armenia.
 The monastery complexes of Hovhannavank and Saghmosavank are 5 kilometers apart and both monuments perch on the edge of the precipitous gorge of the Kasakh River.
 Their silhouettes dominate the adjacent villages and rise sharply against the background of the mountains crowned by Mt.
 Aragats.

 The architectural ensembles of Hovhannavank and Saghmosavank are distinguished by a compact arrangement of the monuments around the main building.
 The clever use of the terrain (the eastern walls of the churches verge on the edge of the precipice and seem to be an extension of it) adds to the picturesqueness of the complexes which are especially expressive when viewed from the opposite side of the Kasakh River Canyon.

 The book repository of Saghmosavank, built in 1255 under Prince Kurd Vachutyan is among Armenia’s finest buildings and original in its composition.
-The book repository communicates, through doors, with the vestry and church of the St. Astvatsatsin to which one can get only through the book depository.
 As a renowned academic center, the Saghmosavank Monastery was famous for its manuscripts.
 There a number of illuminated manuscripts were created and copied at this monastery.